 We believe any extension of QE will require the ECB to relax some of its current rules for purchasing government bonds, which mandate:

-Bond yields at or above the deposit facility rate (-0.4%)
+- Bond yields at or above the deposit facility rate (-0.4%)

-Geographical distribution of purchases in line with the ECB’s capital key
+- Geographical distribution of purchases in line with the ECB’s capital key

-Purchases not to exceed 33% for any one bond or issuer
+- Purchases not to exceed 33% for any one bond or issuer

-financial stability for banks and insurance companies, which tend to borrow short and lend long and thus prosper when yield curves are steep.
+Were the ECB to concentrate remaining purchases on these long-maturity Bunds, we believe it would unduly flatten the yield curve.
+This could underminefinancial stability for banks and insurance companies, which tend to borrow short and lend long and thus prosper when yield curves are steep.
 With this inmind, we think it’s plausible that the ECB would relax all three rules if it extends QE.

 Two exit scenarios